 🛒 Check Price on Amazon →

-• Compatible with most 6-bolt aftermarket steering wheels
+• Compatible with most 6-bolt steering wheels

 🛒 Check Price on Amazon →